microsoft/PowerToys/README.md

 ### Via GitHub with EXE [Recommended]

+#### Stable version

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
 Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.27.1-x64.exe` to download the PowerToys installer.

 This is our preferred method.

+#### Experiemental version
+To install the Video Conference mute, please use the [v0.28 pre-release experimental version of PowerToys][github-prerelease-link] to try out this version.
+It includes all improvements from v0.27 in addition to the Video conference utility.
+Click on `Assets` to show the files available in the release and then download the .exe installer.

 ### Via WinGet (Preview)
 Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli/releases).
 To install PowerToys, run the following command from the command line / PowerShell: